davidchatting/Approximate/README.md

 void addActiveDeviceFilter(int oui);
 ```

 The callback function delivers both a pointer to a `Device` and a `Approximate::DeviceEvent` for each event.
-This example measures the RSSI of messages sent by the device (`event == Approximate::SEND`) to estimate its distance and renders this as a flashing LED that speeds up as the distance decreases.
+This example measures the RSSI of messages sent by the device (`event == Approximate::SEND`) to estimate its distance and renders this as a flashing LED, that speeds up as the distance decreases.